Shibu778/notes/programming_languages/cpp/notes1.md

 }
 ```

-`// some info` are the comments in C++ code.
+`// some info` is a single line comment in C++ code.
 The comments in the above code explain little bit about the code.
+For multiline comment use `/* few lines of comments */`.